 The unbiased look at “Market Value” is an absolute must.
 The unbiased look is the science portion of used equipment management.
 On internet listing sites, there are so many different machines listed for many different prices.
 In value, machines with relatively the same specs and hour will have a spread of +/- 10% or higher with no real rhyme or reason as to why.
 Pricing equipment is hard, and being emotionally engaged in the deal only makes it that much harder, causing a higher likelihood of overvaluing used equipment.

-Second, auction data is the next important data point.
-There is no more significant "canary in the coal mine” than auctions.
-I want to be very clear to point out “Auctions” is plural.
+Auction data is the next important data point.
+There is no more significant “canary in the coal mine” than auctions.
+I want to be very clear to point out auctions is plural.
 One auction doesn’t set the tone for the rest of the market but 5-10 will.
-I am not advocating setting trade value at auction value; the dealership will have a hard time trading equipment.
-All things considered, some machines need to have an auction value as a trade value.
+I’m not advocating setting trade value at auction value; the dealership will have a hard time trading equipment.
+All things considered, some units need to have an auction value as a trade value.

 Understanding the spread between auction and retail value is of utmost importance.
-There is a fine line between too much range and not enough.
-If the pendulum swings the scope too far away from auction value, auction buying will increase.
+There’s a fine line between too much range and not enough.
+If the pendulum swings the scope too far from auction value, auction buying will increase.
 The customer will think the risk is worth taking, i.e., the 2014-16 auction markets.
 If it gets too close, then the dealership has no value.
-The line is different for different areas, but the used equipment/remarketing manager needs to know and understand where the line is.
+The line is different for different areas, but the used equipment/remarketing manager needs to know and understand where it is.

-Finally, there are not many silver bullets in the ag equipment industry, but the centralized evaluation process is as close as a dealership can get.
+Finally, there aren’t many silver bullets in the ag equipment industry.
+The centralized evaluation process is as close as we get.
 The further removed the evaluator is from the customer and the equipment, the less likely they are to be influenced.
 I briefly mentioned the art and science of used equipment management.
 The science behind data collection and pricing the market has to be black and white.
-"The Art of the Deal" is making the deal work for the customer and the dealer.
+“The Art of the Deal” is making the deal work for the customer and the dealer.